SHAO-SKA/user-guide/index.rst

 ..
-CSRC-P User Guide documentation master file, created by sphinx-quickstart on Wed Mar 16 15:41:00 2022.
+ChinaSRC-P User Guide documentation master file, created by sphinx-quickstart on Wed Mar 16 15:41:00 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.